F5

 Condenser Coil Overheat or High Temperature Protection

-GE air conditioner displays F5 and may shut down or not start the compressor
+GE air conditioner displays F5 and may shut down or fail to start the compressor.

 Advertisements